Help in your language

 You may need important documents translated into English.

 Search for a translator or interpreter on the New Zealand Society of Translators and Interpreters website.

-If your overseas driver licence or permit isn't in English you will also need an accurate English translation.
-The NZ Transport Authority website has a list of authorised translation services and other acceptable options.
+If your overseas driver licence or permit is not in English, you will need an accurate English translation.
+The NZ Transport Authority (NZTA) website has a list of authorised translation services and other acceptable options.

-If the documents supporting the qualifications you’ve received outside New Zealand aren’t in English, you’ll need to provide a translation of them.
-The New Zealand Qualifications Authority has details and a list of recommended translation services.
+If the documents supporting the qualifications you have gained outside New Zealand are not in English, you will need to provide a translation of them.
+The New Zealand Qualifications Authority (NZQA) has details and a list of translation services you can use.